jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/faq/index.md

 27\.
 What types of reports does Continuous Hacking generate?

-Continuous Hacking generates and delivers, through `ASM`, a technical report available in `Excel` and/or `PDF` format during the execution of the project contract.
-Once the project ends, `ASM` delivers a presentation and an executive report, also in `PDF` format.
+Continuous Hacking generates and delivers, through `ARM`, a technical report available in `Excel` and/or `PDF` format during the execution of the project contract.
+Once the project ends, `ARM` delivers a presentation and an executive report, also in `PDF` format.

 </div>